migupl/drop-photo-get-exif-data/README.md

 The Web Component allows a *drag-text* attribute with the text to display.
 The default is "Drop files here".
 Web Component allows the following attributes:
+- *drag-area-background*: the background color of the drag area when dragging files.
+Default, '#E8E8E8'.
 - *drag-text*: the text for dragging files.
 Default, 'Drop files here or'.
 - *upload-text*: the text for uploading files.
 Default, 'upload files'.